RoboticRaven/horcrux-demonstrator/README.md

 Development took place on a virtual machine inside VMWare Workstation Pro using the (at the time of development) most recent version of Ubuntu.
 It is recommended to the same or a comparable (*nix-like) setup.

 ## 2. Setup
-You may run this software project as only of the following:
+You may run this software project via any of the following options:
 ### OPTION I: Execute as docker-image:
 - Proceed with instructions given in chapter ``3.1 Project setup``.